kluctl/kluctl/docs/kluctl/get-started.md

 ### Get a Kubernetes cluster

-The first step is of course: You need a kubernetes cluster.
+The first step is of course: You need a Kubernetes cluster.
 It doesn't really matter where this cluster is hosted, if it's a local (e.g. [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)) cluster, managed cluster, or a self-hosted cluster, kops or kubespray based, AWS, GCE, Azure, ... and so on.
 Kluctl is completely independent of how Kubernetes is deployed and where it is hosted.